Bergam0t/Bergam0t/README.md

 My current favourite things to work with are
 - [Streamlit](https://streamlit.io/) (particularly serverless deployment with the amazing [stlite](https://github.com/whitphx/stlite) package)
 - [Quarto](https://quarto.org/) and the fantastic [webexercises](https://github.com/Bergam0t/webexercises) and [quarto-pyodide](https://github.com/coatless-quarto/pyodide) extensions for adding interactivity to Quarto ebooks
+  - I built the new HSMA website in Quarto!
+Check out the code [here](https://github.com/hsma-programme/hsma_site) and the site at [hsma.co.uk](https://hsma.co.uk)
+  - All of our course books use Quarto!
 - [Godot](https://godotengine.org/)

 I'd love to chat about